Zio-Net/Sagaway/.github/README.md

 ## The Saga Builder

-Since Actor instances are subject to deactivation, it is crucial to restore the state of the Actor instance when reactivating.
-There are two parts of the state:
+Since Actor instances can execute code only while a call is active, meaning that the call to the Dapr Actor comes from the Actor's proxy, from an Actor Timer, or an Actor Reminder, It is crucial to start each call from the previous call stored state and to not rely on any class member state.
+It is vital since an Actor call can be made on different Actor instances running in other containers.
+It is also important since, in the case of a failure, the Actor rolls back the state to its last good state that was stored after completing a function call.
+To ensure the C# class member states are aligned to the Dapr Actor state, keep the local state in the Actor Stae Store and load and store them on function activation and deactivation.
+Sagaway provides the means to do so.
+For the Saga own state, There are two parts of the state:

 - The static state, i.e., the operations object graph, the parameters such as the number of retries, the wait time between a retry attempt per operation, and more
 - The dynamic state, i.e., the progress of the Saga.